Lucid Dreaming: Come Fly With Me

 “I will know when I am dreaming tonight.”

 At some point you may want to practice dream incubation to use lucid dreaming for specific goals.
-In the book "Exploring The World of Lucid Dreaming, " surgeon Howard Reingold how he uses dream incubation before going to sleep at night to review his surgical cases with the intention of practicing them while lucid dreaming.
+In the book "Exploring The World of Lucid Dreaming, " surgeon Howard Reingold explains how he uses dream incubation before going to sleep at night to review his surgical cases with the intention of practicing them while lucid dreaming.

 Being a virtual reality simulation, the lucid dream world is an ideal place to practice life skills to enhance success.